-Best Time of Year to Go on an Alaskan Cruise to Have Great Weather
+Best Time of Year to Take an Alaskan Cruise: Weather

 A benefit of traveling earlier in the season is the reduced precipitation.
 Historically, May is the driest month of the cruise season.
-Less rain is good, but the weather also tends to be cooler so animal sightings may be less abundant.
+Less rain is good, but the weather also tends to be cooler earlier in the season.

-Daylight is maximized during the months of June and July.
-During this time of year, the sun doesn’t set until around 10pm.
-These extend periods of light make viewing the surrounding scenery sailing in and out of ports even more appealing.
+There is also the longest daylight hours during the months of June and July.
+During this time of year, the sun doesn’t set until around 10 pm.
+These extended periods of light make viewing the surrounding scenery sailing in and out of ports even more appealing.

-Taking into consideration the average temperatures, rainfall amounts, and hours of daylight, the best time of year to go on an Alaskan Cruise is the month of July.
+Taking into consideration the average temperatures, rainfall amounts, and hours of daylight, the “best” time of year to go on an Alaskan Cruise is the month of July.
 However, with this optimal weather comes increased crowds and increased price.
 Not to mention, popular tours and shore excursions will fill up quickly.

 If you wait to travel later in the season, you are rolling the dice on weather.
-It is more likely that the rain and cold conditions.
+It is more likely that the rain and cold conditions could impact shore excursions.
 It also means fewer animal sightings as many have already begun going into hibernation.
-Of course, this is just the general trend; we cruised to Alaska in September and had unseasonably warm and sunny weather.
+Of course, this is just the general trend; we cruised to Alaska near the end of the season twice now, and we had great weather.
 In fact, we were told that we had some of the best weather all season.

-Best Time of Year to Go on an Alaskan Cruise to See Wildlife
+Best Time of Year to Take an Alaskan Cruise: Wildlife

 Besides the majestic snow-capped mountains, fjords, and glaciers, you are probably traveling to Alaska to see the wildlife.
 Many will tell you that anytime during the months of May through September is the best time of year to go on an Alaskan cruise to see wildlife.
 While compared to the winter months that might be true, but some months are better than others for viewing some wildlife.